Favvie/stakingContract/README.md

 - **Reentrancy Protection**: Both contracts use `ReentrancyGuard` from OpenZeppelin to prevent reentrancy attacks.
 - **Secure Transfers**: The ERC20 contract uses the `IERC20` interface for secure token transfers.

-## Testing

-- **Unit Tests**: Write unit tests for both contracts to verify their functionality.
-- **Deployment Tests**: Test the contracts on a testnet to ensure they behave as expected in a live environment.
-- **Security Audits**: Consider performing a security audit to identify and mitigate potential vulnerabilities.

 ## License